Exercise Program for Breast Cancer Survivors

 The trial does not specify if you need to stop taking your current medications.
 However, you cannot participate if you are currently receiving Herceptin or non-hormonal cancer treatments, but hormonal treatments are allowed.

-Is exercise safe for breast cancer survivors?
+What prior data suggests that this exercise program is safe for breast cancer survivors?

 Karen M. Basen-Engquist